-The EU Emission Trading Scheme (EU ETS) covers emitters from industry and the energy sector and 40 percent of
+The EU Emission Trading Scheme (EU ETS) that covers emitters from industry and the energy sector representing 40 percent of

 the EU's total greenhouse gas emissions is the biggest implementation worldwide of a cap-and-trade scheme.
 The EU ETS has